Illinois Holocaust Museum and Education Center: Take a Stand Center

-In 2017, the museum opened the Take a Stand Center, four interactive galleries located within the space of the museum that include interactive Holograms of Holocaust survivors.
+In 2017, the museum opened the Take a Stand Center, four interactive galleries located within the space of the museum that includes interactive Holograms of Holocaust survivors.
 Connected to the holograph theater is an exhibit concerning organizations and individuals that have promoted human rights including the Universal Declaration of Human Rights, and such figures as Ruby Bridges and Malala Yousafzai.

 Architecture

 The museum's building was designed by Stanley Tigerman.
-The Interior and Exhibition was co-designed by Yitzchak Mais, a former director of Yad Vashem.
-The first floor Holocaust exhibition is located next to the auditorium, the main entrance hall, information and membership desks, coatroom, gift shop, and library.
+The Interior and Exhibition were co-designed by Yitzchak Mais, a former director of Yad Vashem.
+The first-floor Holocaust exhibition is located next to the auditorium, the main entrance hall, information and membership desks, a coatroom, a gift shop, and a library.

 The upper floor contains the remembrance areas, the art gallery, the upper part of the auditorium, and offices.
 The basement contains classrooms, an exhibition for children, an exhibition on the building's history, and a conference area.

-The building's facade is notably two toned, a black half that includes the entrance doors and a white half with the exit doors.
+The building's facade is notably two-toned, a black half that includes the entrance doors and a white half with the exit doors.
 This facade is located in a narrow alley and situated so that one cannot view the entire facade from any one location.

 Location and access

 The museum is located in the northwest corner of Skokie, west of the Edens Expressway (I-94).
 The nearest exit is Old Orchard Road.
-To the east of the museum is also an abandoned railroad right of way.
+To the east of the museum is also the abandoned North Shore Line right of way.
 This right of way is considered for a new CTA Yellow Line extension, with a new terminal station in the proximity of the museum.
 The museum is already accessible through several bus lines nearby: CTA lines 205 and 54A, and Pace lines 208 and 422.